robinhuiser/react-native-learning/README.md

 # React Native Notes

+While following the Udemy training "Create your first React Native App" I wrote down my course notes in this repo.

 ## Install React Native

 In my case, I work on a MacBook and want to develop apps for iOS and Android; see [React Native Getting Started](https://facebook.github.io/react-native/docs/getting-started) for details.